 - Cracks and redness at mouth corners

 In acute conditions like cancer or HIV/AIDS, the lesions can spread down the esophagus.
-This condition is known as Candida esophagitis.
-This condition can make swallowing difficult and cause the sensation of food becoming stuck.
+This condition is known as Candida esophagitis, which can make swallowing difficult and cause the sensation of food becoming stuck.

 What are the various risk factors of oral thrush?

-Oral thrush can infect any individual; however, below are certain situations under which an individual becomes more prone to oral thrush infection:
+Oral thrush can infect any individual; however, there are certain situations under which an individual becomes more prone to oral thrush infection, including:

-- Some medical conditions like cancer and HIV/AIDS affects the immunity of a person; thereby making the affected individual more prone to candida infection.
+- Certain medical conditions like cancer and HIV/AIDS affect the immunity of a person, thereby making the affected individual more prone to candida infection.

-- Individuals suffering from vaginal yeast infections become more prone to oral thrush infection
+- Individuals suffering from vaginal yeast infections become more prone to an oral thrush infection.

-- Consuming certain medications like corticosteroids or antibiotics can disturb oral microflora and can cause oral thrush infection
+- Consuming certain medications like corticosteroids or antibiotics can disturb the oral microflora and cause oral thrush infection.

 - People wearing dentures also become highly susceptible to oral thrush infection